EVERY PICTURE TELLS A STORY

 Above Left at Horam (may be Heathfield?) and Right Bob Waghorne taking water at Heathfield.

-The video features the last rostered steam train from Eastbourne to Tunbridge Wells West and the return working via Heathfield on 12th June 1965
+Above Left: The last rostered steam train departing from Tunbridge Wells West to Eastbourne via Heathfield

 (Bob is pictured looking out of cab window).